zwrawr/LDguides/guides/rules.md

 **Coming Soon:** We will soon have a system in place that credits you for leaving good feedback on a game.
 Details are still being worked out, but there will likely be **Coolness** bonuses.

 **Coolness Abuse:** Beware!
-We monitor suspicious behaviour.
+We monitor suspicious behavior.
 We _will not_ disqualify you, but any advantage you think you may be getting we can take away with just a few clicks.

 ## Prizes